 Flutter Alone

-A robust Flutter plugin to ensure only one instance of your desktop application runs at a time.
-Supports Windows and macOS.
+A Flutter plugin that ensures only a single instance of your desktop application runs at a time.
+When a duplicate is launched, it automatically focuses the original window and shows an alert message.

 pub package